 We offer a broad range of support and resources to help you advance and inform your teaching, depending on the aspect of learning and teaching you want to progress.
-We do this within the context of delivery of the University's Learning & Teaching Strategy, which is underpinned by our approach to quality management which is set out in our Quality Code of Practice.
+We do this within the context of delivery of the University's Education Strategy, which is underpinned by our approach to quality management which is set out in our Quality Code of Practice.

 You can find information, support and resources drawn from:

 - current and past projects - departmental and institution-wide

 - good practice discussions - see also QA54 Good Practice Discussions for further guidance